razzdrgn/shuttle-cch23/README.md

 Added an assets server under the /11/assets endpoint that returns assets within the folder "assets", using Tower's `services::ServeDir` service.
 Endpoint /11/red_pixels counts the number of pixels in an image where the red value is greater than the sum of the green and blue values.

+Also implemented various fixes to work with the new offline validator:
+- /-1 is now /-1/error
+- Day 6 regex is fixed, and reduced processing intensity by only using 1 regex call
+- Day 7 logic now iterates over the recipe to filter out 0-valued recipe ingredients